immortal640/MineSharp/README.md

 4. You will be presented with the MineSharp Setup Wizard.
 Follow the setup wizard's instructions to continue.
 Now you should have successfully installed MineSharp!

+### Post Install

-> If you don't want to play cracked, select `Sign In` to log in with your microsoft account.
+ - > If you don't want to play cracked, select `Sign In` to log in with your microsoft account.

-The rest is pretty similar to any other launcher...
+ - The rest is pretty similar to any other launcher...
 Just way worse!